system64MC/sdl2/README.md

-# SDL2 for Nim
+# SDL2 for Nim with SDL MixerX
-This package contains the bindings for SDL2 to Nim.
+This package contains the bindings for SDL2 to Nim with SDL MixerX.

 # Pre-requisites
 You must install the SDL2 C libraries before these Nim bindings can be used.